 If an applicable standard or limitation is promulgated under Sections 301(b)(2)(C) and (D), 304(B)(2), and 307(a)(2) and that effluent standard or limitation is more stringent than any effluent limitation in the permit or controls a pollutant not limited in the permit, the permit shall be promptly modified or revoked and reissued to conform to that effluent standard or limitation.
-Additionally, the effectiveness of the Stormwater Pollution Prevention Plan (SWPPP) required under part IV of this permit will be investigated after the results of the stormwater runoff monitoring from all Outfalls (subpart I.A.) has been submitted.
+Additionally, the effectiveness of the Stormwater Pollution Prevention Plan (SWPPP) required under part IV of this permit will be investigated after the results of the stormwater runoff monitoring from Outfalls SW1, SW4, SW13 and SWMB and Internal Monitoring Point IMP1 (subpart I.A.) have been submitted.
 At that time, should the results so dictate, the division maintains the authority to institute specific numeric limitations for the monitored parameters or other appropriate control measures.
 The division also maintains the authority to require the permittee to review its SWPPP and make any modifications or additions to the SWPPP which would assist in reducing effluent concentrations, including a timetable for implementation.
-If required, the permittee must submit to the Jackson EFO a brief summary of the proposed SWPPP modifications (including a timetable for implementation).
+If required, the permittee must submit to the Nashville EFO a brief summary of the proposed SWPPP modifications (including a timetable for implementation).
 The division may also modify the permit to add additional requirements to comply with a new wasteload allocation if a sediment TMDL is developed and approved prior to permit expiration.
-Permit modification or revocation and reissuance shall follow standard permitting procedures as shown in TDEC Rule 0400-40-5.
+Permit modification or revocation and reissuance shall follow standard permitting procedures as shown in TDEC Rule 1200-04-05.